Counseling Licensing Requirements in Ohio

 - Research and evaluation

-- Professional legal and ethical standards
+- Professional Legal and Ethical Standards

-- Psychopathology, personality, and abnormal behavior
+- Psychopathology, Personality, and Abnormal Behavior

-- Prevention and intervention methods
+- Prevention and Intervention Methods

-Although approved programs include the same core, you will find differences in the focus or emphasis.
-The Ohio Counseling Association lists 21 in-state graduate counseling programs (Click Here for the List).
+Approved programs include the same core, but you will find differences in focus or emphasis.
+The Ohio Counseling Association lists 21 in-state graduate counseling programs.
 Several have a theological component.
-Beginning July 1, 2018, acceptable in-state programs are CACREP-accredited clinical mental health, clinical rehabilitation, and addiction counseling programs.
+Beginning July 1, 2018, acceptable in-state programs include CACREP-accredited clinical mental health, clinical rehabilitation, and addiction counseling programs.
 Ohio’s program approval standards are modeled after CACREP’s accreditation standards, but CACREP accreditation and Ohio pre-approval are separate processes.

 Practicum and Internship

 You may need to register as a counselor trainee while you are fulfilling your internship requirements.
-The board requests, however, that you allow two weeks for your application to be processed before you make inquiries.
-You can submit an email contact form if you have questions.
+The board requests that internship applicants allow two weeks for their applications to be processed before making inquiries.
+Submit an email contact form to the board if you have questions.

 Criminal Background Checks